 Impeaching a board member is typically a long shot, generally requiring two-thirds of the residents to vote in favor of the action.
 You can have a coordinated effort to vote the member out when his/her term expires, although that means waiting it out.

 A thoughtful approach

 When you are voting for your condo or co-op board, go beyond the person’s qualifications.
 It is also important to consider his/her personality.
 Think about whether the individual has been part of a large organization, and what kind of reputation he/she has cultivated.
-There are websites that rate employers which might provide you some additional insight.
+There are websites that rate employers which might provide you with some additional insight.

-Since board members are also residents, generally, board are working for the betterment of the building.
+Since board members are also residents, generally, the board are working for the betterment of the building.
 Unfortunately, there are times where people seek to take advantage of his/her position, and residents need to quickly take steps in order to stem the situation before it gets out of hand.